ACCESS-NRI/access-esm1.6-configs/documentation/docs/pages/inputs/restarts.md

 at the beginning of the next run.

 ### Coupler
-The coupler restart directory contains data sent from each component at the termination of the previous run, allowing for the submodels to access the required boundary conditions at the beginning of the next run.
+The coupler restart directory contains data sent from each component at the termination of the previous run, allowing for the submodels to restart with the same boundary conditions at the beginning of the next run.

 ```
 a2i.nc  i2a.nc  o2i.nc